1. Archbishop Joseph Attipetty

 Archbishop Daniel Acharuparambil was the forth indigenous Archbishop of the Archdiocese of Verapoly.
 He was born of Rocky and Monica Acharuparambil in Palliport on 12 May 1939.
 Ordained to the priesthood on 14 March 1966, he was a member of Discalced Carmelite Order, Manjummel Province, Kerala, India.
 In 1972 he started teaching at Pontifical Urbaniana University (P.U.U), Rome.
 In 1978 Acharuparambil was awarded a Ph.D. from Pontifical University of St. Thomas Aquinas, Angelicum, Rome with an dissertation entitled The destiny of man in the evolutionary thought of Sri Aurobindo.
 In 1986 he became Dean of the Faculty of Missiology at P.U.U.
 From 1988 to 1994, i.e. for two terms, he also served as ‘Rector magnificus’ at P.U.U.
 He was consulter of the Pontifical Council for Inter-religious Dialogue for 5 years from 1990.
 He was also consulter of the Congregation for Evangelization of the Peoples, a member of the Pontifical Council for Inter-religious Duologue.

 He was nominated Archbishop of Verapoly on 5 August 1996 and was consecrated on 3 November 1996 by Josef Cardinal Tomko, Prefect of the Congregation for the Evangelization of Peoples, Rome.
 He was the President of Kerala Regional Latin Catholic Council, President of K. C. B. C, Chairman of Kerala Catholic Bishops Council, President of Kerala Catholic Bishops Council.
-Archbishop Daniel Acharuparambil died on 7 October 2011 at the age of 93.
+Archbishop Daniel Acharuparambil died on 26 October 2009 .